Teaching Coin identification | Coin Pocket Calendar | Printable | Free | Grades 1-2

 So what can we learn using these calendar pieces?
 These pieces will help your students with coin identification, counting money, and patterns.

-The calendar pieces all have patterns.
+The calendar pieces for the pocket chart all have patterns.
 My preschooler has been working on patterns, so using colors I created an AB pattern.
 Each day I ask him what the next color will be, and he is doing great with being able to tell me.

-Since my oldest will be focusing on coins this month, these pieces work on coin identification.
+Since my oldest will be focusing on coins this month, these coin calendar pieces work on coin identification.

 Once again, you will see a pattern on which coins will be used.
 This one is a little harder and caused my oldest to have to really think about what the new day will hold, especially when we are trying to figure out Monday without the help of Saturday and Sunday.